 If you're looking for a different kind of musical performance, check this list of concerts in Berlin to see what else is happening this month.

-(4) Swim In the middle of the Spree at Badeschiff (family-friendly)
+4. Swim In the middle of the Spree at Badeschiff

 After drying off visitors can walk to the nearby East Side Gallery to take in some history and modern art.

-If you don't fancy the excess of an arena concert, there are many ways to experience music in settings closer to the lives of locals.
+If you don't fancy the excess of an arena concert, there are many ways to experience music in Berlin.

-(8) See breathtaking dance at the Tanz Im August Festival (family-friendly)
+8. Take in Dance at the Tanz Im August Festival

-From August 10-September 2, Berlin hosts an enormous variety of performances across its many venues, with performers varying from international fame to local cult-status.
+From August 5th - August 27th, Berlin hosts an enormous variety of performances across its many venues, with performers varying from international fame to local cult-status.

 With the festival celebrating its 30th anniversary this year, this is a great idea for any visitors, with or without families, who want an exciting cultural experience.

 Ever since Berlin’s reunification and the fall of the Berlin Wall was torn down and covered in inspirational and positive graffiti about unity, Berlin has been associated with street art.